Visa policy of Australia

-The visa policy of Australia deals with the requirements that a foreign national wishing to enter Australia must meet to obtain a visa, which is a permit to travel, to enter and remain in the country.
-A visa may also entitle the visa holder to other privileges, such as a right to work, study, etc. and may be subject to conditions.
+The visa policy of Australia comprises the legislative and regulatory framework governing the entry of foreign nationals into Australia, and specifies the requirements for obtaining a visa, which authorises travel to, entry into, and stay in the country.
+A visa may also confer additional privileges, such as the right to work or study, and may be subject to conditions.

-Since 1994, Australia has maintained a universal visa regime, meaning that every non-citizen in Australia must have a visa, either as a result of an application, or one granted automatically by law.
-Australia does not issue visas on arrival except for New Zealand citizens.
-As of 2015 there was no intention to provide visa free entry for any country.
+Since 1994, Australia has maintained a universal visa regime, under which every non-citizen present in Australia must hold a valid visa, whether obtained through an application or granted automatically by law.
+Australia does not operate a visa-on-arrival system, except that eligible New Zealand citizens are granted a Special Category Visa (subclass 444) on arrival pursuant to the Trans-Tasman Travel Arrangement.

-Visitors holding passports from certain countries may apply for a visa using a truncated process:
+Visitors holding passports from certain countries may obtain visas through streamlined processes: